wmde/wikibase-release-pipeline/example/README.md

 ### 1. Uncomment the extra-install scripts in `docker-compose.yml`

-In the volumes section of the wikibase service there is one commented line that allow the additional services to start automatically.
+In the volumes section of the wikibase service there is one commented line that automatically sets up the extensions needed for the additional services.

 ```
 - ./extra-install.sh:/extra-install.sh